 We are committed to protecting your privacy and will handle your personal information in accordance with this Privacy Statement and in accordance with our obligations under the current UK legislation on processing personal data, the Data Protection Act 1998 as well as the principles of the EU General Data Protection Regulation when it enters into force on 25 May 2018.

-This Privacy Statement covers the UK ISS Group of companies as listed in our consolidated Annual Report (together and separately, ISS, we, us or our).
 We are committed to protecting your privacy and will handle your personal data in accordance with this Privacy Statement and in accordance with our obligations under:

 - the Data Protection Act 1998 and

 - when applicable the EU General Data Protection Regulation, as amended from time to time.

 1. What is personal data and what are special categories of personal data?

 Personal data means any data relating to an identified or identifiable natural person (known as the data subject) such as your name, address, telephone number and email address.
 Special categories of personal data is a subset of personal data and may include data such as race, origin, religion, sexual orientation, medical and health information and union membership.

 2. What kind of personal data do we collect and hold, and why do we do so?

 We collect your personal information to provide services to you and/or to obtain services from you.
 Personal information which we may ask you to provide includes your contact information (such as your name, address, telephone number and email address) and identification details (such as your driver license details or passport information).
 If we collect special categories of information about you, we will ask for your explicit consent and inform you of the purpose for this processing.

 We may also ask you to supply information to us from time to time, including when you report a problem with our services and when we ask you to complete surveys, questionnaires and feedback forms that we use for quality monitoring and research purposes.